Estate Planning, Probate and Trust Administration

 The probate process can vary in complexity, depending on the estate's size and whether there are disputes among the beneficiaries or creditors.
 It's advisable to seek an experienced Oklahoma City probate attorney to navigate the probate process effectively in Oklahoma.

-Who Handles The Probate Process?
+Who Manages the Probate Process?

 Personal representatives, trustees, and other fiduciaries will be responsible for carrying out complex probate and trust-related tasks.
 Their actions will be heavily scrutinized by the decedent’s beneficiaries, especially if substantial assets are at stake.
-Our Oklahoma City estate planning lawyers at The Schroeder Group routinely advises both individual and corporate fiduciaries, including executors and professional trustees, with the administration of probate and trusts.
+Our Oklahoma City estate planning lawyers at The Schroeder Group routinely advise both individual and corporate fiduciaries, including executors and professional trustees, with the administration of probate and trusts.
 We are also prepared to represent fiduciaries in any conflicts that may develop throughout the estate administration process.

 Our Oklahoma City estate planning attorneys have considerable experience helping fiduciaries navigate:

-• Accounting and bookkeeping issues
+• Accounting & bookkeeping issues

 • Disputed trust accountings

-• Will and trust contests
+• Will & trust contests

 • Filing final tax returns, including estate, inheritance, and generation-skipping returns